allancodenet/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Apply government of Kenya online services Yourself
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Apply government of Kenya online services Yourself
+subheading: Access all services in the comfort of your home
 mainpitch:
-  title: Why Kaldi
+  title: Why Jihudumie
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  description: >+
+    Jihudumie will guide you how to make every application to access government of Kenya services.We let you save money you would pay guiding you how  best to do it yourself.
+In case you get stuck or you need us to do it for you we are always ready to help.We ensure you applications are free of errors and will not be rejected.

-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png